 These meatballs taste best fresh out of the oven but you can store them, if you want.
 Transfer any leftover meatballs into an airtight container and store in the fridge.
 Reheat in the oven, the air fryer or in a cast iron or nonstick pan.

-Yes, these meatballs freeze very well.
 Let the fully baked meatballs cool, then transfer them to a freezer bag and freeze.
-To reheat, transfer the frozen meatballs into a baking dish, cover with aluminum foil and bake in a 400-degree oven until heated through (about 20 minutes).
+To reheat, transfer the frozen meatballs into a baking dish and cover with aluminum foil.
+Bake in the oven at 400 degrees F. until heated through (about 20 minutes).

 Equipment: